ss-interview-templates/full-stack/README.md

 ## Requirements

 - Use `create-next-app` to create a blogging site
-- Data should be fetched from an API and displayed in a UI
+- Data should be fetched from API endpoints and displayed in the UI

+Create the following features, in order:

+- User can create a blog post
-- Users can create, read, update and search for posts
+- User can view a list of blog posts
+- User can filter the blog post list
+- User can view a single blog post

 Focus on functionality over style.